Sanjay-Shr/DevOps_Challenge/README.md

 - Learned about virtualization concepts and kernel-level troubleshooting.
 - Gained deeper insight into setting up DevOps lab environments locally.

+### Day 29 | Jenkins with GitHub Integration
+- Connected Jenkins with GitHub for automated CI/CD workflows.
+- Configured GitHub credentials and installed the integration plugin.
+- Set up a personal access token and linked it securely in Jenkins.
+- Created a pipeline job to auto-trigger builds on code pushes.
+- Verified webhook setup and successful automated builds.
+- Learned how secure integrations enable smooth, continuous automation.

 ---

 ## How to Use This Repo